 With millions of transactions, massive volumes of threat activity have occurred for years and continues to this day.

-Surveillance operations against US mobile users is not limited to traditional adversaries.
+Surveillance operations are not limited to traditional adversaries.
 Allied and neutral countries also participate actively to monitor phone locations and communications.

-Security firewalls provide detection and prevention of attacks.
-However, many network operators use conservative prevention approaches to reduce the risks of potentially disrupting international roaming service.
+Security firewalls provide a layer of detection and prevention.
+However, many network operators use conservative approaches to reduce the risks of potentially disrupting international roaming service

 Mobile devices use 3G and 4G networks simultaneously.
-Threat actors exploit this technology to increase the success rates of attacks.
+Threat actors exploit both technologies to increase the success rates of attacks.
 In 2020, attackers are adapting to favor 4G attack vectors which poses great risks to 5G.

 Countries are observed attacking the same mobile users with similar attack methods.
 Attacks sources from multiple Caribbean countries are observed with indications of network selling to conduct intelligence operations.

 Current security guidelines are not sufficient to hold networks accountable for these attacks.
 The lack of mandates encourages small nations to participate in the threat economy, effectively selling their network to adversaries.

 This report only reveals the surface of foreign espionage activity.
 If you have more details on mobile network attacks or are interested in hearing more about mobile network attack trends and insights we would love to hear from you directly at the email below.